 What you can do:

-- If you use social media platforms such as Twitter and Facebook you can retweet/like/share posts from our journals’ accounts that mention your work.
+- If you use social media platforms such as X, Facebook and Mastodon you can re-post/like/share posts from our journals’ accounts that mention your work.

-- Please also tweet and share from your own accounts.
-If you do so, remember to include a link to the paper and the journal twitter handle (so that we can share it with our followers).
-If you are presenting your work at a conference you can also tweet a link to the paper with the conference hashtag.
+- Please also post and share from your own accounts.
+If you do so, remember to include a link to the paper and the journal social media handle, so that we can share it with our followers.
+If you are presenting your work at a conference you can also post a link to the paper with the conference hashtag.

 - If supplementary material from your paper has been included on our YouTube channel, please share it on your social media accounts and feel free to embed it in your lab’s website.